 The Society will grant authors permission for subsequent use of their own material in their own work without restriction.
 The Society will also undertake to protect authors' interests against unfair use of their articles.
 Working through the Copyright Clearance Center in New York, we are able to control photocopying of authors' articles.
 Free copying is allowed for personal use, scholarly research or reference, and limited classroom teaching.
 There is a fee imposed for photocopying beyond the provisions of "fair use."
 For copies made for other purposes, the user must pay one dollar for each copy of the article.
 Part of the fee goes to the Copyright Clearance Center to defray processing, the balance to the Society.

 The author may include the officially published version of the article (version of record) in an institutional or disciplinary repository, provided the posting includes a prominent statement of the full bibliographical details, and a link to the online edition of the journal.

 There are no article submission charges nor article processing charges (APC) to publish.

 General Terms and Conditions of Use

-Users of the Iowa Research Online website and/or software agree not to misuse the Iowa Research Online service or software in any way.
+Users of the University of Iowa Libraries' Publications website and/or software agree not to misuse the University of Iowa Libraries' Publications service or software in any way.